-This paper introduces the Ironwood meta key agreement and authentication protocol whose security is based on hard problems in group theory.
-Ironwood leverages the one-way function, E-Multiplication, but creates a different construction that removes some of the public information required to mount any of the previous attacks.
-In addition to being immune from previous attacks, Ironwood is also quantum resistant.
-Specifically, Shor's quantum algorithm [20] which has been shown to break RSA, ECC, and several other public key crypto systems does not seem applicable for attacking Ironwood.
-Further, Grover's quantum search algorithm [21] is not as impactful on Ironwood due to the fact that the running time of Ironwood is linear in the key length.
+This paper introduces the Ironwood MKAAP whose security is based on hard problems in group theory.
+Ironwood leverages the conjectured one-way function, E-Multiplication, but creates a different construction that removes some of the public information required to mount any of the previous attacks.
+In addition to being immune from previous attacks, Ironwood also appears to be quantum resistant.
+Specifically, Shor's quantum algorithm [22] - which has been shown to break RSA, ECC, and several other public-key crypto systems - does not seem applicable for attacking Ironwood.
+Further, Grover's quantum search algorithm [23] is not as impactful on Ironwood due to the fact that the running time of Ironwood is linear in the key length and security strength.

 This paper first reviews the braid group and colored Burau representation.
 Next it reviews E-Multiplication, and then introduces the meta key agreement and authentication protocol.
-Following that it introduces Ironwood and presents a security analysis.
+Following that it introduces Ironwood, discusses its security, and then presents implementation experience.